-Just outside of Blenheim is the Makana Chocolate Shop where you can enjoy free tastings, watch the chocolate makers at work, and pick up some gifts and treats.
-We went here after lunch at nearby Rock Ferry on our way in from Picton.
+In the centre of Blenheim is the Makana Chocolate Shop where you can enjoy free tastings and pick up some gifts and treats.
+It’s a good stop on the way to Picton.

 We loved all their handmade treats, but the chocolate-dipped cherries were our favourites.

 Our Recommended Marlborough Wineries by Bike

-These are the six Marlborough cellar doors we visited during our five hour DIY cycling tour.
+We visited six Marlborough cellar doors on a five hour DIY cycling tour.